Goge052215/VorTeX/README.md

 - **Matrix Operations:** Perform operations such as determinant, inverse, eigenvalues, and more on matrices.
 - **Theming:** Multiple UI themes available to customize the appearance of the application.
 - **Logging:** Detailed logging of operations and errors for troubleshooting and analysis.
+- **Auto Simplify:** Automatically simplifies the result of the expression.

 ## Setup Instructions